akretion/odoo-module-diff-analysis/README.md

 are certainly the place to start from.

-So while scanning all commits between two Odoo series, `odoo-module-diff` will retain the very ones removing database tables and columns.
+So while scanning all commits between two Odoo series, `odoo-module-diff` will retain the very ones removing or altering database tables and columns.

 Eventually the biggest documented features where new tables or columns are added are also kept with the `feat` prefix.
 But you usually hear about the new features from the Odoo marketing so the focus here